Going to start a garden? Read my tips on what worked in my garden- What Gardening Has Taught Me and what I’ve learned over the years.

 Gardening is one of the purest classrooms you will ever enter into because it will teach you how to do things you are already doing better.
-Funny thing, because I didn’t know my garden, or even suspect, it would or could even be a place where I would refine my observational skills or that these plants and the process of caring for them would tug at my heart.
-And although I wasn’t prepared for it I wasn’t at all resistant to it either.
-What started off as something closely resembling an experiment, started to gain more and more of my attention.
+Funny thing, because I didn’t know my garden, or even suspect, it would or could also be a place where I would refine my observational skills or that these plants and the process of caring for them would tug at my heart.
+And although I wasn’t prepared for it, I wasn’t at all resistant to it either.
+What started as something closely resembling an experiment started to gain more and more of my attention.
 I began to exude a happy appreciation for being “in” garden mode.
-From watering the plants, to watching the plants struggle, survive and thrive under “my care” is a tremendously rewarding feeling.
+From watering the plants to watching the plants struggle, survive, and thrive under “my care” is a tremendously rewarding feeling.

 Love Your Garden, It Will Love You Back

 Basically, it all comes down to love.
 Yes, L O V E. Why love?
-Well, if you love yourself, your children or a pet then you have the capacity to be caring and nurturing to those little green shoots sprouting up through the fertile soil towards the sun.
-Love brings to gardening loads of affection, and abundance of tenderness and a certain element of disciplined pampering.
-But there will also be the dirty work.
+Well, if you love yourself, your children, or a pet, then you can care and nurture those little green shoots sprouting up through the fertile soil towards the sun.
+Love brings to gardening loads of affection, and abundance of tenderness and a particular element of disciplined pampering.
+But there will also be dirty work.
 The digging into the cold earth with a trowel and planting fragile seedlings.
 Setting up sturdy support trellises for your skyward reaching beans and rustic heirloom tomatoes.
 And be prepared for the two biggest foes to gardeners the world over; nearly constant weeding and combating the nightmare (daymare?) of relentless pests.

 At The Heart Of It, All Gardening Is An Endless Battle

-Gardening is also means being at war with mother nature.
-I implore you to choose your weapons well.
-You have the obvious weapons: the shovel, garden hoe, trowels and twine.
+Gardening also means being at war with mother nature; I implore you to choose your weapons wisely.
+You have the obvious weapons: the shovel, garden hoe, trowels, and twine.
 But you’ll need a few additional allies.
 The bugware and the software.
 The bugware is the small and ever so hardworking minions.
-Like the old saying goes, “Fight fire with fire.”
+As the old saying goes, “Fight fire with fire.”
 In this gardener’s case, it is fighting bugs with bugs.
 And the software, in my opinion, it is compost.
-Composting isn’t difficult to create and manage, but it does take know how and there are plenty of books and articles to research the topic and assist you along the way.
+Composting isn’t difficult to create and manage, but it does take know-how, and there are plenty of books and articles to research the topic and assist you along the way.